neizod/extmath/test.rst

 [0, 1, 4, 9, 16, 25, 36, 49, 64, 81, 100, ...]

-The ``__generate__`` method is just for convenience, it will be called when element at desire index is not yet create.
+The ``__generate__`` method is just for convenience, it will be called when element at desirable index is not yet create.